-Property, Plant and Equipment - Property, plant and equipment are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
+Land, Buildings and Equipment - Land, buildings and equipment are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
 The University capitalizes interest expense on the construction of assets to the extent of borrowings related to the construction.
-There was no capitalized interest for the years ended June 30, 2014 and 2013.
+Capitalized interest for the year ended June 30, 2015 was approximately \$170,000.
+There was no capitalized interest for the year ended June 30, 2014.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets, which are 20 to 40 years for buildings and improvements; 7 years for equipment and furniture; and 4 years for vehicles.
 Gifts of long-lived assets are recorded as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
 The University releases temporarily restricted contributions for asset acquisitions when the asset is placed into service.

-The University reviews the carrying amount of property, plant and equipment for impairment whenever events or changes in circumstances indicate that the related carrying amounts may not be recoverable.
+The University reviews the carrying amount of land, buildings and equipment for impairment whenever events or changes in circumstances indicate that the related carrying amounts may not be recoverable.
 Recoverability of long-lived assets is measured by a comparison of the carrying amount of an asset to future net undiscounted flows expected to be generated by the asset.
 If these comparisons indicate that an asset is not recoverable, the impairment loss recognized is the amount by which the carrying amount of the asset exceeds the related estimated fair value.
 A fair value determination is made based upon undiscounted cash flows, appraisals and comparable sales of similar property.
-Based upon management's analysis, there were no impairment losses recorded for the years ended June 30, 2014 and 2013.
+Based upon management's analysis, there were no impairment losses recorded for the years ended June 30, 2015 and 2014.